missionpinball/mpf-docs/displays/index.rst

 .. image:: images/display_mono_dmd.jpg

-Here's an on-screen display window made up of an image widget (the background), a virtual DMD widget, a rectangle widget (the thin white box around the DMD), and a text widget (the "Judge Dredd" words in the lower right corner).
+Next we have an on-screen display window made up of an image widget (the background), a virtual DMD widget, a rectangle widget (the thin white box around the DMD), and a text widget (the "Judge Dredd" words in the lower right corner).
 The image on the DMD is an image widget which has been targeted to DMD instead of the